Home » Course » Dinner » Pan-Seared Salmon (with Crispy Skin)

 Four raw salmon fillets on a plate with small bowls of parsley, olive oil, lemon juice, minced garlic, salt, and ground black pepper arranged on a wooden surface.

-• Olive oil: Gets the pan hot for that crispy skin sear and adds smooth richness to the sauce.
-Avocado oil swaps in easy if you want higher smoke point or milder taste.
+• Olive oil: For the sear and the sauce.
+Avocado oil is a fine swap if you want a higher smoke point.

-1. Heat garlic in oil: Toss olive oil and smashed garlic into a large pan over medium-high.
-Let the garlic toast golden and fragrant, then scoop it out and set aside – keep that tasty oil humming in the pan.
+1. Toast the garlic.
+Add olive oil and chopped garlic cloves to a large pan over medium-high.
+When the garlic turns golden and fragrant, fish it out and set aside — leave the oil in the pan.

-2. Whip up the sauce: While the salmon’s going, whisk the reserved garlic with olive oil, fresh lemon juice, salt, black pepper, and chopped parsley in a small bowl till it comes together bright and herby.
+2. Make the sauce.
+While the salmon finishes, whisk the reserved garlic with olive oil, lemon juice, salt, pepper, and parsley.

 Pan-seared salmon fillet with skin topped with chopped herbs, served with a side of barley and lentil salad with tomatoes, green onions, and cheese on a white plate.